 Are you that teacher who has a perfect Pinterest classroom and is just naturally crafty or artsy?
 Take that talent to Etsy.
 We recommend specializing in a craft to start with.
 This way you can build up your reputation and ranking in Etsy search.
 We also recommend doing a little research first so that you’re not offering something that many people already do.

-Summer tends to be a challenging time for parents, and so being a sitter could be a fun and easy way for you to bring in a little extra income.
+School closures and summer break tend to be challenging times for parents, and so being a sitter could be a fun and easy way for you to bring in a little extra income.
 Ask your local connections or try a website like Care instead.
 (They also have a section for tutors, housekeeping, etc.)